nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Easy to implement.
   * Cons: May have performance issues in terms of memory usage.

-* **Alternative 2:** Individual command knows how to undo/redo by itself.
-  * Pros: Will use less memory (e.g. for `deli/delr`, just save the item/recipe being deleted).
-  * Cons: We must ensure that the implementation of each individual command are correct.

-* **Alternative 3:** Store a LinkedList of Negations of non-viewing commands.
+* **Alternative 2:** Store a stack of commands that have been run.
-  * Pros: Similar to **Alternative 2** but instead of an explicit undo for each command, store a size k LeakyStack of commands.
-This is easier to implement, but may be impacted by complex symantics of implementing macro commands.
+  * Pros: We store a stack of commands which is added to whenever the user runs a new command that modifies the inventory state.
+When undo is invoked, the stack is popped and added to a redo stack, and the command will be negated and run.
+When redo is invoked, the redo stack is popped and the command is run.
-  * Cons: Harder to implement.
+  * Cons: Harder to implement as each command has to be negated individually.
+This has considerably many edge cases to consider.

-### \[Proposed\] Data archiving

-TODO

 --------------------------------------------------------------------------------------------------------------------